Kerry condemns anti-Semitic leaflet in eastern Ukraine

 Kerry said Russian Orthodox Church members in Ukraine had also received threats "that the Ukrainian Orthodox Church was somehow going to attack them in the course of the next days."

-"That kind of behavior, that kind of threat, has no place," he said.
+"That kind of behaviour, that kind of threat, has no place," he said.

 Kerry said all parties at the Geneva meeting had condemned such threats and intimidation.